asheshrambachan/rsv_replication/README.md

 Note: Due to licensing restrictions (CC BY-NC-SA 4.0), the raw and processed data are not included in this repository.
 To obtain it, follow these steps:

 1. Go to the SHRUG Download page [[SHURUG download page](https://www.devdatalab.org/shrug_download/)](https://www.devdatalab.org/shrug_download/)
-2. Navigate to the tab labeled **Open Polygons and Spatial Statistics**, and download the `SHP` format for:
+2. Navigate to the tab labeled **Open Polygons and Spatial Statistics**.
+3. Download the following `SHP` files and place the unzipped folders in `./data/poverty/raw` for:
 	- PC11 State Polygons
     - PC11 District Polygons
 	- PC11 Village Polygons
 	- Shrid Polygons
-3. Navigate to **Night-time lights**, and download the `CSV` format for:
-	- VIIRS Night Lights (2012 - 2021)
-4. Navigate to **Socio-Economic and Caste Census (2012)**, and download the `CSV` format for:
-    - SECC Rural
+4. Download the following `SHP` files and place the unzipped folders in `./data/poverty/raw` for:
+	- PC11 Village Polygons
-    - SECC Urban
+	- Shrid Polygons
-5. Navigate to **SECC consumption**, and download the `CSV` format for:
-    - SECC Rural Consumption
-    - SECC Urban Consumption
-6. Replace the placeholder folder in `./data/raw/shrug`  with the unzipped folders.

 ## Replication Options

-### Poverty Application

 You can replicate the results using one of the following methods: